Police partygate questionnaires ‘equivalent of interview under caution’

 Adam Wagner, a lawyer who has been studying Covid-19 regulations, described the dispatching of questionnaires as “very significant” because it means the police believe they have evidence of criminal offences.

-He told BBC Radio 4’s Today programme that because Boris Johnson allegedly attended up to six gatherings, he could “be in line for over £10,000 worth of fixed penalty notices if they accumulate”.
+He told BBC Radio 4’s Today programme that because Mr Johnson allegedly attended up to six gatherings, he could “be in line for over £10,000 worth of fixed penalty notices if they accumulate”.

 The Metropolitan Police is currently investigating 12 gatherings on eight dates between May 2020 and April 2021, including a Downing Street Christmas party and a birthday celebration for the prime minister.